Catenin beta-1: As a therapeutic target

-Due to its involvement in cancer development, inhibition of beta-catenin continues to receive significant attention.
+Due to its involvement in cancer development, inhibition of β-catenin continues to receive significant attention.
 But the targeting of the binding site on its armadillo domain is not the simplest task, due to its extensive and relatively flat surface.
 However, for an efficient inhibition, binding to smaller "hotspots" of this surface is sufficient.
 This way, a "stapled" helical peptide derived from the natural β-catenin binding motif found in LEF1 was sufficient for the complete inhibition of β-catenin dependent transcription.
 Recently, several small-molecule compounds have also been developed to target the same, highly positively charged area of the ARM domain (CGP049090, PKF118-310, PKF115-584 and ZTM000990).
 In addition, β-catenin levels can also be influenced by targeting upstream components of the Wnt pathway as well as the β-catenin destruction complex.
 The additional N-terminal binding pocket is also important for Wnt target gene activation (required for BCL9 recruitment).
 This site of the ARM domain can be pharmacologically targeted by carnosic acid, for example.
 That "auxiliary" site is another attractive target for drug development.
 Despite intensive preclinical research, no β-catenin inhibitors are available as therapeutic agents yet.
 However, its function can be further examined by siRNA knockdown based on an independent validation.
 Another therapeutic approach for reducing β-catenin nuclear accumulation is via the inhibition of galectin-3.
 The galectin-3 inhibitor GR-MD-02 is currently undergoing clinical trials in combination with the FDA-approved dose of ipilimumab in patients who have advanced melanoma.
 The proteins BCL9 and BCL9L have been proposed as therapeutic targets for colorectal cancers which present hyper-activated Wnt signaling, because their deletion does not perturb normal homeostasis but strongly affects metastases behaviour.